ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Implementation Details

-\textbf{Model Cascade.} A critical parameter in the calibration step is the discretization granularity, which determines the number of bins used to partition the proxy model's score range (i.e., the $steps$ variable in Algorithm \autoref{alg:threshold-selection}).
-The choice of discretization granularity involves a trade-off: too few bins may inaccurately approximate the global score distribution, while too many bins can result in unrepresentative samples due to insufficient data points per bin.
-Empirically, we set the granularity to 64, which provides a robust balance for capturing distribution shapes across diverse datasets and queries.
+\textbf{Model Cascade.} The calibration step relies on discretization granularity, which determines the number of bins to partition the proxy score ranges (the $steps$ in Algorithm \autoref{alg:threshold-selection}).
+We empirically set this granularity to 64, balancing distribution accuracy with sample representativeness per bin.